raysan5/raylib/BINDINGS.md

 # raylib bindings and wrappers

-Some people ported raylib to other languages in form of bindings or wrappers to the library.
+Some people ported raylib to other languages in the form of bindings or wrappers to the library.
 Here is a list with all the ports available.
 Feel free to send a PR if you know of any binding/wrapper not in this list.

 ### Language Bindings